planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 Troy throws his five dice, landing on 1, 2, 2, 5, & 6.
 That's a Score of 5 (1+2+2) and 2 Effect.
 The Guide had judged this as a 5 Difficulty task, so Kirin fails despite his natural prowess!

 **Troy/Kirin:** But wait, I have two Edge!
-I want to take a Twist but don't want to delay my progress, we need to be quick - anyone have a good idea?
+I want a Twist - anyone have a good idea?

 **Dana:** Hmm... you lifted on the hinges, what if the door is so loose it just came off the hinges?